helyo-world/fuzzysearch/README.md

 # fuzzysearch

-> Tiny and blazing-fast fuzzy search in JavaScript
+> Tiny and blazing-fast fuzzy search in TypeScript

 Fuzzy searching allows for flexibly matching a string with partial input, useful for filtering data very quickly based on lightweight user input.

+# Original Code

+The code has been copied from [bevacqua/fuzzysearch](https://github.com/bevacqua/fuzzysearch).
+I merely moved the JS to TypeScript format for use in an ES6-compatible build.

 # Demo